udelcodes/udelcodes.github.io/cyber3/SQL.md

 So based on the above code, the user will enter a last name.
 If the last name is valid, the SQL statement will then look for, in the people's object, the first name that correlates with the last name.

+---

+This is a basic way to pull information from a database, so most databases that use SQL handels input like the code above. **This is good**, because we can use it to our advantage.

+There are statements in SQL that we can use that trick the computer into thinking differently then the code intends. for example, in
+- `WHERE last_name = '$INPUT';`
+Do you see the tick marks surrounding `'$INPUT'`

+That is to indicate the user's unput, so if we were to input something like
+- `Andy Novocin'` with a tick mark at the end, we can trick the computer to thinking that is the end of the users input, so we can add more code!!!